WGC-FedEx St Jude Invitational: TV times, ways to watch on Sky Sports

 Sky Sports will have more than 25 hours of live golf across the week, starting with the special FedEx Cares Charity Challenge - a fundraising nine-hole exhibition - on Wednesday from 8pm.

-Featured Group coverage begins at 6pm on Sky Sports Golf for the first two rounds, following the conclusion of the Hero Open, before switching to full coverage from 7pm.
+Featured Group coverage begins at 5pm via the red button on Sky Sports Golf for the first two rounds, ahead of switching to front channel after the conclusion of the Hero Open and continuing to full coverage from 7pm.

 Coverage begins at the earlier time of 5pm on Saturday and 4.30pm on Sunday, with Paul McGinley alongside Robert Lee in the studio, while the final round is also available on Sky Sports Main Event from 8.45pm.